Updated

 - riding a bicycle through neighborhood streets while high on marijuana.

-- swerving a cycle through town, and missing stop signs, because the rider is intoxicated.
+- swerving a cycle through town, and missing stop signs, because you are intoxicated.

 Defenses